 When an agent allows more than one potential buyer to view the property at once during a specified time frame rather than giving each potential a private viewing.

 The amount of money you offer the vendor to buy the house.
 An offer is not legally binding in England and Wales and can be withdrawn or changed at any time before the exchange of contracts.
+In Scotland generally an offer is legally binded.
+If you’ve never made an offer before the start with: First time buyer advice.

 Open market value